gudiseva/stackedit/OTA-Ignite/Session 10 - Odd Enhancers.md

 - Power Grid
 -- Analyse the trend on 75 min Chart
 -- What is the type of trade I am taking?
--- Mark Demand and Supply on the execution timeframe.
-Also, odd enhancers
+-- Mark Demand and Supply on the execution timeframe -- Score odd enhancers
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MDY4NTkxNjcsNzgwMTM5MDI2LC0xNT
+eyJoaXN0b3J5IjpbMTQ2MjkwMDQ2OCw3ODAxMzkwMjYsLTE1MD
-A2NTgyMDk1XX0=
+Y1ODIwOTVdfQ==
 -->